 Artificial intelligence (AI) is a technique that enables computers to mimic human intelligence.
 It includes machine learning.

-It's important to understand the relationship among AI, machine learning, and deep learning.
-Machine learning is a way to achieve artificial intelligence.
 By using machine learning and deep learning techniques, you can build computer systems and applications that do tasks that are commonly associated with human intelligence.
 These tasks include image recognition, speech recognition, and language translation.

 Techniques of deep learning vs. machine learning